 - 5. If LI (Load Zone K) is identified as a Scarcity Reserve Region, then the LI 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided on LI exceeds the Scarcity Reserve Requirement but is less than or equal to the revised LI 30-minute reserve requirement, the corresponding price on the LI 30-minute reserve demand curve will be \$25/MW.
 If the quantity of 30-minute reserve provided on LI is less than or equal to the Scarcity Reserve Requirement, the corresponding price on the LI 30-minute reserve demand curve will be \$25/MW.
 If the quantity of 30-minute reserve provided on LI is less than or equal to the Scarcity Reserve Requirement, the corresponding price on the LI 30-minute reserve demand curve will be \$500/MW.
 Additionally: - i.
 The NYCA 30-minute reserve requirement will be increased by the Scarcity Reserve Requirement.
 If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$500/MW.
-If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$625/MW.
+If the quantity of 30-minute reserve provided in the NYCA exceeds the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the revised NYCA 30-minute reserve requirement, but is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 600 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$625/MW.
 If the quantity of 30-minute reserve provided in the NYCA is less than or equal to the revised NYCA 30-minute reserve requirement minus an amount equal to the sum of 655 MW and the Scarcity Reserve Requirement, the corresponding price on the NYCA 30-minute reserve demand curve will be \$750/MW.